-Exceptional binders offer improved manufacturability
+Exceptional carbon dioxide polymers offer improved manufacturability

 Are you interested in a binder that decomposes quickly and completely?
-We have a unique family of carbon-dioxide-based polymeric binders called QPAC® poly(alkylene carbonate).
+We have a unique family of carbon dioxide based polymeric binders called QPAC® poly(alkylene carbonate).

 QPAC®25 poly(ethylene carbonate), QPAC®40 poly(propylene carbonate), QPAC®100 poly(propylene/cyclohexene carbonate), and QPAC®130 poly(cyclohexene carbonate) are all commercially available.
 Our industry-leading family of binders can be individually modified for your specific application.
 Polybutylene carbonate has been produced on a limited scale commercially.